Fáilte roimh an leathanach foirne do na buachaillí U9 (BORN 2010)

-We have a total of 50 boys registered with the group, if you know anyone that is interested in joining please contact Paul on 086 3613595 or Geoff on 087 8227150, they will have a ball.
+We have a total of 50 boys registered with the group, if you know anyone that is interested in joining please contact Paul on 086 3613595 or Geoff on 087 8227150, they will have a ball and make some friends

 Matches are usually on at 11 each Saturday morning, we have entered 5 teams in the North side league.
-There's a 3 team and a 2 team league for North side clubs so each Saturday 30 of the boys will be playing a match and the other 20 boys will be training.
-We will rotate each week so everyone will get a good mixture of playing and training.
+There's a 3 team and a 2 team league for North side clubs so each Saturday the boys will be playing a match, hurling and football in alternative weeks.

 We have split the boys into 5 groups, Jupiter, Mars, Saturn, Pluto and Venus.
-Your boy has been put into one of these groups and you will hvae that team name on Teamer.
-Each week 3 groups will play a game and 2 groups will train in St Paul's.
+Your boy has been put into one of these groups and you will have that team name on Teamer.